Zjx01/IBI1_2018-19/feedback/feedback Zhao_Jingxian.md

 ## Feedback:
+The content can not be found according to the account you submitted, so I can not give guidance on your github portfolio.

-This asssesment is formative and does not form part of your final grade.
+This assessment is formative and does not form part of your final grade.

-If this was a summative assessment, you would have scored
+If this was a summative assessment, you would have scored 0 out of 100